jaseknighter/semiconductor/README.md

 ### group sync
 there are three params that you can sync across all registered norns from the `group sync >` sub-menu found in `PARAMETERS>EDIT`:

-* `output levels`: change all the norns' output levels
+* `output levels`: change all the norns output levels
-* `tempos`: change all the norns' tempos
+* `tempos`: change all the norns tempos
-* `clocks reset`: reset all the norns' clocks to sync them with one another
+* `clocks reset`: reset all the norns clocks to sync them with one another

 ### macros
 macros allow you to change multiple paramaters at once, either within a single script or across multiple scripts.